Nick Pratto Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.76 team ERA that ranks fifth across all league pitching staffs.
+- The Guardians' 3.87 team ERA ranks seventh among all league pitching staffs.

-- The Guardians surrender the third-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to surrender 89 home runs (one per game), the fifth-fewest in the league.

+- Bibee makes the start for the Guardians, his 13th of the season.
+He is 5-2 with a 3.46 ERA and 67 strikeouts in 65 2/3 innings pitched.

-- The righty last appeared on Friday against the Milwaukee Brewers, when he threw five innings, allowing four earned runs while giving up five hits.
+- The right-hander's last appearance came on Saturday against the Chicago Cubs, when he threw 5 2/3 scoreless innings while giving up three hits.

+- In 12 games this season, the 24-year-old has amassed a 3.46 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.